 The town dates to the post-Revolutionary War days, but the downtown historical architecture today leans more toward the Victorian era.
 A must-see is the stunning stained-glass dome in a Tiffany-inspired design located in the lobby of the Bixby Memorial Free Library.

-Browse the art of local artisans at Creative Space Gallery and Northern Daughters, catch a drink or a bite to eat with friends and shop the delightful mix of shops and stores.
+Browse the art of local artisans at Creative Space Gallery and Northern Daughters, catch a drink or a bite to eat with friends and visit the delightful surroundings.